DEFINE. PLAN. DO. REVIEW.

 Project Plan [10 points]

-Each student team gives a timed presentation of their city to a panel of judges during the Regional Competition, then they answer questions from the judges related to their city’s design.
-Students give a 7-minute presentation about their future city and their solution to the challenge, followed by a 5-8 minute question and answer period with the judges.
+Each student team gives a timed presentation of their city to a panel of judges during the Regional Competition.
+Teams record a 7-minute presentation about their future city and their solution to the challenge.
+The short video highlights the futuristic innovations in the city and gives each team a chance to bring their city to life.